 The standard-size container allowed huge economies of scale because ships, port facilities, trucks and trains in every country could be purpose-built to take any container in the world.
 As a result, containerisation has been an important factor in the advance of the globalisation.
 Cheaper, more efficient shipping has underpinned the development of sophisticated global supply chains and the "just-in-time" management strategies embraced by manufacturers, retailers and others.
 Nowadays, around 90 percent of the world's traded goods are transported by sea on a variety of ships.

 Shipping and its impact on our daily lives

-More than 42 per cent of goods in a Sydney household arrive in containers through Port Botany, according to research commissioned by NSW Ports.
-Each year the Port of Melbourne, which is the biggest container port in Australasia, handles nearly 3 million standard containers.
-Container shipping is now fundamental to our society, says Marika Calfas, the CEO of NSW Ports.
-“It’s integral at a personal level, a family level and at a business and economic level,” she says.
+More than 42 percent of goods in a Sydney household arrive in containers through Port Botany, according to research commissioned by NSW Ports.
+Each year the Port Melbourne, which is the biggest container port in Australia, handles nearly 3 million standard containers.
+Container shipping is now fundamental to our society, says Marika Calfans, the CEO of NSW Ports.
+"It's integral at a personal level, a family level and at a business and economic level," she says.

 How is shipping changing?

 The keyword here for the near future is: scale!
 Container ships are getting bigger.
 The economies of scale offered by even bigger vessels is appealing to shipping firms because the larger the boat, the lower the unit cost.
 Bigger vessels may also help shipping companies reduce their carbon footprints.
 As with most industries, shipping is under pressure to help combat climate change.
 The oil burnt to move so many huge cargo vessels around the world is the major source of the carbon emissions that cause global warming.
 International shipping accounted for around 2.5 percent of global CO2 emissions in 2019 - more than double what Australia produces.